-Figure A-E. The Bayesian model’s predictions for the backwards blocking and indirect screening-off conditions in Experiment 1 when P(Blickets) = .5 (3A), P(Blickets) = .65 (3B), P(Blickets) = .8 (3C), P(Blickets) = .95 (3D), P(Blickets) = 1 (3E).
+Figure 4A-E. The Bayesian model’s predictions for the backwards blocking and indirect screening-off conditions in Experiment 1 when P(Blickets) = .5 (3A), P(Blickets) = .65 (3B), P(Blickets) = .8 (3C), P(Blickets) = .95 (3D), P(Blickets) = 1 (3E).

 With the exception of Figure 4E in which the baseline probability that an object is a blicket is 100% (and thus children should treat all objects as blickets except those that are shown explicitly not to activate the machine), the model makes several notable qualitative predictions (see below for the precise quantitative predictions).
 First, participants in the backwards blocking condition in Experiment 1 should be most confident that objects A (during the main trials) and D (during the control trials) are blickets for all blicket probabilities.
 In contrast, participants in the indirect screening-off condition should be maximally confident that objects A (during the main trials) and D (during the control trials) are not blickets.
 Second, participants in the backwards blocking condition in Experiment 2 should be more (but not maximally) confident that objects A and B (during the main trials) and D and E (during the control trials) are blickets than the causally redundant objects (i.e., objects C in the main condition, and objects A-C in the control condition).
 In contrast, participants in the indirect screening-off condition in the same experiment should be maximally confident that objects A and B (during the main trials) and D and E (during the control trials) are not blickets in the indirect screening-off condition.
 Third, within the backwards blocking condition in both experiments, the model predicts that participants should engage in backwards blocking reasoning: Participants should be more confident that objects in the control trials are blickets than objects in the main trials, but this only true for blicket probabilities of 0.5, .65, and .8.